 Property listing image requirements

 No watermark or branding should be in the images.
-Properties without images will automatically be disabled from serving.
+Properties without images are automatically be disabled from serving.

-Room-sharing is not currently supported in Google Vacation Rentals.
+Room-sharing is not supported in Google Vacation Rentals.
 We only support full properties.

 Every bookable property should be sent to Google as a separate